Abstract (summary): Purpose and limitations

 Academic literature uses the abstract to succinctly communicate complex research.
 An abstract may act as a stand-alone entity instead of a full paper.
 As such, an abstract is used by many organizations as the basis for selecting research that is proposed for presentation in the form of a poster, platform/oral presentation or workshop presentation at an academic conference.
 Most bibliographic databases only index abstracts rather than providing the entire text of the paper.
 Full texts of scientific papers must often be purchased because of copyright and/or publisher fees and therefore the abstract is a significant selling point for the reprint or electronic form of the full text.

 The abstract can convey the main results and conclusions of a scientific article but the full text article must be consulted for details of the methodology, the full experimental results, and a critical discussion of the interpretations and conclusions.
+Abstracts are occasionally inconsistent with full reports.
+This has the potential to mislead clinicians who rely solely on the information present in the abstract without consulting the full report.

 An abstract allows one to sift through copious numbers of papers for ones in which the researcher can have more confidence that they will be relevant to their research.
 Once papers are chosen based on the abstract, they must be read carefully to be evaluated for relevance.

 It is generally agreed that one must not base reference citations on the abstract alone, but the content of an entire paper.
+This is because abstracts may not be fully representative of the full report or article.
+Therefore, basing reference citations solely on the information present in the abstract could be misleading.

 According to the results of a study published in PLOS Medicine, the "exaggerated and inappropriate coverage of research findings in the news media" is ultimately related to inaccurately reporting or over-interpreting research results in many abstract conclusions.
 A study published in JAMA concluded that "inconsistencies in data between abstract and body and reporting of data and other information solely in the abstract are relatively common and that a simple educational intervention directed to the author is ineffective in reducing that frequency."
 Other "studies comparing the accuracy of information reported in a journal abstract with that reported in the text of the full publication have found claims that are inconsistent with, or missing from, the body of the full article."

+According to the Modern Language Association, there are almost no circumstances in which it is acceptable to cite an abstract: "It only makes sense to cite an abstract if you are writing about the abstract as an abstract and not about the work it summarizes: for instance, if you are writing about different styles of writing abstracts used in the sciences and humanities."